 Nabi Musa

 Musa means Moses in Arabic.
-Because Nabi Musa is believed as the grave of Moses, a mosque was built in the Middle Ages.
+Because Nabi Musa is believed as the grave of Moses.
+The mosque was built in the Middle Ages.

-Moses is a prophet who parted and crossed the Red Sea to took Israelites from Egypt to Sinai peninsula.
+Moses is a prophet who parted and crossed the Red Sea to take Israelites from Egypt to the Sinai peninsula.

 Because it is written as below in the old testament, the Jews don’t admit this place is the grave of Moses.